13 Sep Managing hormonal behaviour

-Seasonal hormonal behaviour will be seen in a mature adult bird typically around spring-time, but exact time frames differ between species.
-As a parrot owner it is good practice to know your birds mating season along with species specific mating behaviours so that you can prepare to make changes that will help your bird through the season and prevent unwanted confusion.
+Seasonal hormonal behaviour may be seen in a mature adult bird typically around spring-time, but exact time frames differ between species.
+Putting your central heating on in Autumn / Winter can also trigger hormonal behaviour.
+As a parrot owner it is good practice to know your bird’s hormone cycle along with species specific mating behaviours, so that you can prepare to make changes that will help your bird through the season and prevent unwanted confusion.

-It is important to remember that parrots are essentially still wild animals, they are not a domesticated species as they are not that far removed from their ‘wild’ relatives.
-One or two generations at best.
-Therefore the behaviours shown by our beloved companion parrots are almost identical to those who live freely in the wild.
+It is important to remember that companion parrots are essentially still wild animals, they are not a domesticated species as they are generally only one or two generations removed from their ‘wild’ relatives.
+Therefore, the behaviours shown by our beloved companion parrots are almost identical to those who live freely in the wild.

 Causes of Hormonal Behaviour

-• Access to suitable nesting materials e.g. blankets, towels, cushion stuffing, paper, cardboard.
+- Access to suitable nesting materials e.g., nest boxers, bird tents / teepees and home items such blankets, towels, paper, cardboard.

 Signs of Hormonal Behaviours

-• Aggression (biting) or being territorial to a ‘nest site’.
+- Aggression (biting) or being territorial to a ‘nest site’ such as a cage.

-• Feather picking- some parrots will pull out or chew the feathers on their chest or between their legs.
-This is only seen in springtime.
+- Feather picking- some parrots will pull out or chew the feathers on their chest or between their legs.

-• Mating displays- wings raised, tail feathers fanned out and strutting (males) , eye pinning. *
+- Mating displays- wings raised, tail feathers fanned out and strutting, eye pinning.

 STUDY YOUR BIRD SPECIES: mating displays will differ between species, for example Indian Ringneck Parakeets will perform a bow during mating season to help in winning over a potential mate.